adityanjr/nasa-deno/README.md

 ## Backend API

-Ensure the backend is running by making a GET request to http://localhost:8000/
+Ensure the backend is running by making a request to http://localhost:8080/

 ## Front End